worldline/angular-training/docs/src/fr/forms.md

 })

 //after
-private fb = inject(NonNullableFormBuilder) //do not forget to inject the service
+private readonly fb = inject(NonNullableFormBuilder) //do not forget to inject the service

-readonly iceCreamForm = this.fb.group({
+protected readonly iceCreamForm = this.fb.group({
   customerName: 'Charlotte Smith',
   flavor: ['', Validators.required],
   toppings: this.fb.group({